How would you classify ¡Moonbeams No Mas! sound?

 I am also in an acoustic-driven band called Mad Crush.
 We call ourselves one part June Carter-Johnny Cash with two dashes of Itzhak Perlman on a hayride.
 We’ve just released a timely single called “My Pre-Existing Conditions” at madcrush.bandcamp.com.

-Hi Charley, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-Thanks for having me!
-I really …
+We’ve been great thank you, working …